What does discrepancy mean on a background check?

 Here is the basic process for conducting an employment verification:

-Once you have determined which candidate(s) you will vet with a full background check process, determine which pieces of employment history you wish to verify.
-Always follow all applicable laws and statutes, including ban the box laws and the Fair Credit Reporting Act (FCRA).
+Once you have determined which candidate(s) you will vet with a full background check process, determine what employment history you wish to verify.
+Always follow all applicable laws and statutes, including local and state ban the box laws and the Fair Credit Reporting Act (FCRA).

-When you purchase this check, we will take the information that your candidate provided on their resume and contact the past employers that they listed, using a separate verification check for each employer that you wish to verify.
+When you purchase this check, we will use the information on your candidate’s resume and contact the past employers listed, using a separate verification check for each employer you wish to confirm.

-During these calls to past employers, we ask someone from the business—usually an HR representative—to verify key details about your candidate, including the positions that they held, the responsibilities involved, and their dates of employment.
-In some cases, we may be able to ask about their reasons for leaving or eligibility for rehire.
+During these calls to past employers, we ask someone from the business—usually an HR representative—to verify key details about your candidate.
+This includes the positions they held, the responsibilities involved, and their dates of employment.
+In some cases, we may be permitted to ask about their reasons for leaving or eligibility for rehire.

-Once we have spoken to a candidate’s past employer(s), we prepare a report based on the employment verification background checks that you hired us to conduct.
+After speaking to a candidate’s past employer(s), we prepare a report based on the employment verification background checks you hired us to conduct.

-Each report will include side-by-side comparisons of the information that the candidate provided and what we learned directly from their employer.
+Each report will include side-by-side comparisons of the candidate’s information and what we learned directly from their employer.
+You can take this information into account when making your hiring decision.
 If there are discrepancies, they will be easy for you to spot.
-You can take this information into account when making your hiring decision.

-Employers are not technically barred by law from sharing any information about past candidates.
+Employers are not technically barred by federal law from sharing information about ex-employees.
 However, because of the threat of libel and defamation litigation, most employers will avoid sharing opinions about a candidate’s character, work ethic, attitude, and other details that could be considered subjective.
+Many businesses will not disclose salary information even in jurisdictions where it may be legal, as they may consider this information sensitive to the company’s operations.

 Employers can protect themselves from these risks by sharing only objective details of employment information, such as job titles, employment dates, and eligibility for rehire.

 Employers are legally allowed to share almost anything about an employee.
-However, they typically choose to share only objective details (such as employment dates and job titles) to minimize defamation risks.
+However, they typically share only objective details (such as employment dates and job titles) to minimize defamation risks.

 For more information about our employment verification product, visit our product page.